mwoiii/Tasks/README.md

 1.0.0 - the mod probably works.
 The UI is bad and there are probably bugs.

 1.1.0 - Updated to work with SoTV Update

+1.2.0 - Some tasks are more solo friendly.
+Adds 4 tasks to the solo pool.